-3. Supervision and Evaluation of Teachers

-- a.
+- f.
+Develop and implement a system to convey required plans and reports to Alberta Education, the Superintendent, the Board, the New Horizons School Council and parents. - 3.
+Supervision and Evaluation of Teachers - a.
 Chair the Selection Committee for the recruitment and selection of teachers. - b.
 Deploy staff in an effective manner in accordance with the teachers' training and skills, students' needs and any related policies of the Board. - c.
 Orient new staff and substitute staff. - d.
 Consult with School staff on matters of interest and/or concern. - e.
 Evaluate staff in accordance with the approved performance management policy. - f.
 Provide pertinent information and feedback to the Superintendent in relation to continuing contracts, probationary contracts, and extensions of probationary contracts. - g.
 Promote the professionalism and professional growth of staff members. - h.
 Delegate to New Horizons School staff, such duties as are essential to the effective operation of the school. - 4.
 Supervision and Evaluation of Support Staff - a.
 Chair the Selection Committee for the recruitment and selection of support staff. - b.
 Develop job descriptions for all support staff and ensure employees are familiar with their roles and responsibilities. - c.
 Evaluate support staff in accordance with approved performance management policy. - d.
-Participate in the selection of personnel in accordance with approved policy.

-5. Supervision of Students
+Participate in the selection of personnel in accordance with approved policy. - 5.
+Supervision of Students - a.

-- a.
 Ensure appropriate programs are established for students. - b.
 Acquaint students with the School and the programs offered. - c.
-Accept responsibility for implantation of all discipline within the School in accordance with Board policy. - d.
+Accept responsibility for implementation of all discipline within the School in accordance with Board policy. - d.
 Ensure appropriate supervision of students at all times during school-sponsored activities, including but not limited to classroom instruction, playground activities, recess and noon hour periods, extra-curricular activities, and bus loading and unloading. - e.
 Ensure student attendance and other records are maintained in accordance with Alberta Education requirements.

-Amended: 2007-06-13, 2016-04-07 Section: Personnel & Employee Relations f.
-Report student achievement to the student, parent/guardian, the Board, the Superintendent and Alberta Education.
+Approved: 1995-01-05 Amended: 2007-06-13, 2016-04-07, 2019-05-08 Section: Personnel & Employee Relations